Queensland Aphasia Research Centre (QARC)

 The project is now finished.

-This video explains the priorities of people with aphasia and family members.
+Experiences of people with aphasia and significant others

 Priorities